-Disclosure Requirement related to ESRSNESRS 2 SBM-2 - Interests and views of stakeholders
+Disclosure Requirement related to NESRS 2 SBM-2 - Interests and views of stakeholders

-8. When responding to ESRSNESRS 2 SBM-2, paragraph 43, the undertaking shall disclose how the interests, views and rights of its consumers and/or end-users, including respect for their human rights, inform its strategy and business model.
+8. When responding to NESRS 2 SBM-2, paragraph 43, the undertaking shall disclose how the interests, views and rights of its consumers and/or end-users, including respect for their human rights, inform its strategy and business model.
 Consumers and/or end-users are a key group of affected stakeholders.

-Disclosure Requirement related to ESRSNESRS 2 SBM-3 - Material impacts, risks and opportunities and their interaction with strategy and business model
+Disclosure Requirement related to NESRS 2 SBM-3 - Material impacts and their interaction with strategy and business model

-- 9. When responding to ESRSNESRS 2 SBM-3 paragraph 48, the undertaking shall disclose: - (a) whether and how actual and potential impacts on consumers and/or end-users as identified in Disclosure Requirements ESRSNESRS 2 IMRO-1 Description of the processes to identify and assess material impacts, risks and opportunities: (i) originate from or are connected to the undertaking's strategy and business model, and (ii) inform and contribute to adapting the undertaking's strategy and business model, and - (b) the relationship between its material risks and opportunities arising from impacts and dependencies on consumers and/or end-users and its strategy and business model. - 10.
-When fulfilling the requirements of paragraph 48, the undertaking shall disclose whether all consumers and/or end-users who are likely to be materially impacted by the undertaking, including impacts connected with the undertaking's own operations and value chain, including through its products or services, as well as through its business relationships, are included in the scope of its disclosure under ESRSNESRS 2.
-In addition, the undertaking shall disclose the following information:
+- 9. When responding to NESRS 2 SBM-3 paragraph 48, the undertaking shall disclose: - (a) whether and how actual and potential impacts on consumers and/or end-users as identified in Disclosure Requirements NESRS 2 IM-1 Description of the processes to identify and assess material impacts: (i) originate from or are connected to the undertaking's strategy and business model, and (ii) inform and contribute to adapting the undertaking's strategy and business model, and - 10.
+When fulfilling the requirements of paragraph 48, the undertaking shall disclose whether all consumers and/or end-users who are likely to be materially impacted by the undertaking, including impacts connected with the undertaking's own operations and value chain, including through its products or services, as well as through its business relationships, are included in the scope of its disclosure under NESRS 2.
+In addition, the undertaking shall disclose the following information: - (a) a brief description of the types of consumers and/or end-users subject to material impacts by its own operations or through its value chain, and specify whether they are: - i. consumers and/or end-users of products that are inherently harmful to people and/or increase risks for chronic disease; - ii. consumers and/or end-users of services that potentially negatively impact their rights to privacy, to have their personal data protected, to freedom of expression and to non- discrimination: - iii. consumers and/or end-users who are dependent on accurate and accessible product- or service- related information, such as manuals and product labels, to avoid potentially damaging use of a product or service; - iv. consumers and/or end-users who are particularly vulnerable to health or privacy impacts or impacts from marketing and sales strategies, such as children or financially vulnerable individuals; - (b) in the case of material negative impacts, whether they are either (i) widespread or systemic in contexts where the undertaking sells or provides its products or services (for example, state surveillance that affects the privacy of service users), or (ii) related to individual incidents (for example, a defect linked to a particular product) or to specific

-- (a) a brief description of the types of consumers and/or end-users subject to material impacts by its own operations or through its value chain, and specify whether they are: - i. consumers and/or end-users of products that are inherently harmful to people and/or increase risks for chronic disease; - ii. consumers and/or end-users of services that potentially negatively impact their rights to privacy, to have their personal data protected, to freedom of expression and to non- discrimination; - iii. consumers and/or end-users who are dependent on accurate and accessible product- or service- related information, such as manuals and product labels, to avoid potentially damaging use of a product or service; - iv. consumers and/or end-users who are particularly vulnerable to health or privacy impacts or impacts from marketing and sales strategies, such as children or financially vulnerable individuals; - (b) in the case of material negative impacts, whether they are either (i) widespread or systemic in contexts where the undertaking sells or provides its products or services (for example, state surveillance that affects the privacy of service users), or (ii) related to individual incidents (for example, a defect linked to a particular product) or to specific business relationships (for example, a business partner uses marketing that inappropriately targets young consumers); - (c) in the case of material positive impacts, a brief description of the activities that result in the positive impacts (for example, product design that improves its accessibility for persons with disabilities) and the types of consumers and/or end-users that are positively affected or could be positively affected; the undertaking may also disclose whether the positive impacts occur in specific countries or regions; and - (d) any material risks and opportunities for the business arising from impacts and dependencies on consumers and/or end-users.
-Deleted - 11.
-In describing the main types of consumers and/or end-users who are or could be negatively affected, based on the materiality assessment set out in ESRSNESRS 2 IMRO-1, the undertaking shall disclose whether and how it has developed an understanding of how consumers and/or end-users with particular characteristics, or those using particular products or services, may be at greater risk of harm. - 12.
-The undertaking shall disclose which, if any, of its material risks and opportunities arising from impacts and dependencies on consumers and/or end-users, relate to specific groups of consumers and/or end-users (for example, particular age groups) rather than to all consumers and/or end-users.
+- business relationships (for example, a business partner uses marketing that inappropriately targets young consumers); - (c) in the case of material positive impacts, a brief description of the activities that result in the positive impacts (for example, product design that improves its accessibility for persons with disabilities) and the types of consumers and/or end-users that are positively affected or could be positively affected; the undertaking may also disclose whether the positive impacts occur in specific countries or regions; and - (d) Deleted - 11.
+In describing the main types of consumers and/or end-users who are or could be negatively affected, based on the materiality assessment set out in NESRS 2 IM-1, the undertaking shall disclose whether and how it has developed an understanding of how consumers and/or end-users with particular characteristics, or those using particular products or services, may be at greater risk of harm.